 When a marriage ends, there are normally four good options to getting that needed health coverage for yourself and your children, regardless of who will have custody.
 It will be just a matter of which option you choose to pursue:

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a federal mandated law that was designed to protect employees and their families from losing coverage as a direct result of divorce, death, job loss and other life circumstances.
 It really is a stop-gap option though, because most people simply can't afford the coverage!

 For example, if your spouse maintains coverage through the company and the company employs at least twenty (20) people, than you may continue this coverage for up to three (3 years) providing you are willing to pay for the premium or monthly fee in its entirety for coverage up to 102% of the plan cost.
 Once you re-marry or obtain coverage of your own, under another policy, the COBRA law will then terminate.

 If you are working and your employer offers an affordable health plan that works for you and your new budget or financial situation, then by all means see what it has to offer as far as vision, dental, prescription and more.
 You can then enroll if it fits your budget and will meet all your and your children's needs.

 While years ago it may have been cheaper to get coverage under your ex-spouse's policy than under your employer's policy, this is generally no longer the case due to all the restrictions, etc.

 This may or may not work, but it is definitely worth discussing with your legal counsel, especially if children are involved.
-The place you may want to discuss your children’s health coverage is under the child support section.
+The place you may want to discuss your children’s health coverage is under the child support section for court ordered medical insurance.
 You can also ask your legal counselor if your divorce settlement can include a provision that you be compensated for a portion of the monthly fee for coverage if you were to find your own health benefits.